Cyber4All/terraform-cyber4all-catalog/modules/ecs-cluster/README.md

 ### <a name="input_cluster_ingress_access_ports"></a> [cluster\_ingress\_access\_ports](#input\_cluster\_ingress\_access\_ports)

 Description: Specify a list of ECS Cluster TCP ports and IPv4 CIDR blocks which should be made accessible through ingress traffic.
+By default, all traffic is allowed.

 Type: